XL Special MycoBox Grow Kit

 XL Cylocybe Special MycoBox Grow Kit holds a special place in our hearts – it’s a brilliant, simple grow kit which has stood the test of time.

-Released in January 2019, our XL Special MycoBox Grow Kit became the UK’s biggest selling grow kit.
+Released in January 2019, our XL Special MycoBox Grow Kit quickly became the UK’s biggest selling grow kit for how easy it was to us.

 Why did we stop selling this kit while it was still the UK’s most popular grow kit?